cla-bit/PayStackEase/docs/source/example.rst

         # call any of the API wrappers here

-Let's say you want to perform a transaction synchronously, you will have to call the transaction API wrapper.
+To perform a transaction synchronously, use the transaction API wrapper.
+The example below demonstrates the use of the ``initialize`` method in the transaction API wrapper:

 .. code-block:: python